qrohlf/trianglify/Readme.md

 </script>
 ```

-See https://qrohlf.com/trianglify for a overview on getting started and a demonstration of some configuration options.
+See https://qrohlf.com/trianglify for interactive examples and a walkthrough of the most commonly-used Trianglify options.

 # API